OctopusDeploy/docs/docs/getting-started/best-practices/environments-and-deployment-targets-and-roles.md

 ## Background Information

-Environments are designed as a macro grouping of deployment targets meant to be used across multiple projects, library sets, and more.
+Environments are designed as a macro grouping of deployment targets meant for use across multiple projects, library sets, and more.
 Below is a list of items where environments are used:

 - Lifecycles
 - Project Variable scoping